nus-cs2103-AY2021S1/ip/docs/README.md

 Format: `dateline DESCRIPTION /by DATE`
 * `DESCRIPTION` should contain the description of the event to be added.
 * `DATE` should contain the deadline of the task to be added, in a `YYYY-MM-DD` format.
+* Duplicate tasks with the same description and deadline will not be added.
+Instead, an alert is show to the user.

 Example:
 * `dateline CS2103 iP Final Submission /by 2020-09-18`